GoogleCloudPlatform/solutions-google-compute-engine-cluster-for-hadoop/README.md

 The following libraries are required by the sample, and here is the example of how to set up libraries in the sample application directory.
-Alternatively, the libraries may be installed to the system by setup.py script included in each library.

 ##### Google Client API